Art and Design

 - Teachers in EYFS plan opportunities for children to explore what happens when they mix colours, experiment to create different textures, develop an understanding that different media can be combined to create new effects and manipulate materials to achieve a planned effect.

-- In KS1 and KS2 three Art topics are taught a year covering the following media: sculpture, painting, and drawing with skills progressing and improving every year
+- In KS1 and KS2 three Art topics are taught a year covering the following media: sculpture, painting, and drawing with skills progressing and improving every year.
+Pupils have weekly lessons during these topics to build skills towards a final piece.
+One Art morning a year covers printing techniques.

 - The detailed scheme of work provides comprehensive guidance for the teacher to build the necessary skills with their class and has explicit links to the artists that are referenced within the lessons.
 Key vocabulary is listed and taught explicitly.
 Units are planned to build on prior learning so that skills are developed sequentially